 In 2016, the NGO Human Rights Watch approached 72 global apparel brands including C&A, to commit to the newly created Transparency Pledge.
 The pledge is part of an initiative to encourage brands to adopt a more consistent approach towards transparency in their supply chains.
 The pledge will help the apparel industry reach a common minimum standard for supply chain disclosures, requiring them to publish standardised information on all factories in the manufacturing phase of their supply chains.
 In February 2017, we committed to the Pledge alongside 10 other brands and aim to be fully aligned with the Pledge ourselves, by the end of 2017.

 What we expect of suppliers is clearly laid out and communicated through our Supplier Code of Conduct and checked using regular audits by our Sustainable Supply Chain team, comprised of over 100 auditors worldwide.
 In 2016, we updated the standards expected within the Supplier Code of Conduct on fire safety and the environment, specifically in the areas of waste and chemical storage and management, making them more stringent.
+When there are breaches of our code of conduct we invite suppliers, C&A employees and workers in our suppliers' factories to let us know through our Fairness Channel — where breaches can be escalated to management in an anonymous fashion.

 How we rate suppliers